fursuf1/SQL-Project-LHL/cleaning_data.md

-Queries:
-Below, provide the SQL queries you used to clean your data.

-*Finding relationships in diffrent table of databases, removing Nulls and converting to Zero for few columns, changing data types*
+## Finding relationships in diffrent table of databases, removing Nulls and converting to Zero for few columns, changing data types

 UPDATE all_sessions
 SET timeonsite = COALESCE(timeonsite, '0')